steinwurf/bunny-bone/README.rst

 DEFAULT Section
 ...............
 The `DEFAULT` section specifies the adapter name to use.
-This is the adapter name of the bluetooth device you want to use.
+This is the adapter name of the Bluetooth device you want to use.
 You can use this command to get the name::

     hcitool dev